vlikhvar/Getting-and-Cleaning-Data/Course-Project/CodeBook.md

     64      timeGravityAccStdX      Standard deviation of time domain gravity acceleration signal (X axis) 65      timeGravityAccStdY      Standard deviation of time domain gravity acceleration signal (Y axis) 66      timeGravityAccStdZ      Standard deviation of time domain gravity acceleration signal (Z axis)

+- 1-26: frequency domain measurements;
+- 27-66: time domain measurements;
+- 1-16 and 27-42: body motion acceleration signals measured by accelerometer embedded into a smartphone;
+- 17-26 and 43-58: angular velocity signals measured by gyroscope embedded into a smartphone;
+- 59-66: gravitational signals measured by accelerometer embedded into a smartphone;
+- *X*, *Y* and *Z* are dimensions of the signals;
+- *Mag* refers to the magnitude of the signals calculated using the Euclidean norm;
+- *Jerk* refers to the first order differentiation of acceleration signal;
+- *Mean* and *Std* are the estimated mean() and std() of the signals

 The data used to create the tidy dataset
 ----------------------------------------